nsieffert/capstone-2/UPER.md

 <h2>1.
 Understanding the Problem</h2>
 * Knowing that I had no idea how to accomplish this, I looked ahead in the coursework and discovered what the capstone would be.
 * I began working on it early.
 If that counts against me, then no problem.
+Better to ask forgiveness and all that!
 * I need to build a console game.
 But I have no idea where to start.
 * Decide on a game - hangman seems simple enough.
 * Think through the needs for hangman